fsadannn/rust-matlab/README.md

 ## Usage

-See the `README.md` files in the `rpade` and `rpade_triangular` directories for usage instructions for each specific function.
+See the `README.md` files in the individual crate directories for usage instructions for each specific function.